 Bobby Heenan was the gold standard in wrestling.
-With his quick wit and the range to play the sniveling coward or the vicious mastermind, he could do it all from ringside.
-His promos were top-notch, and when fans watched Heenan at ringside, they saw an artist at work.
-He was so good that he was once shot at several times by a crazed fan in Chicago who took what Bobby was doing outside the ring too seriously.
+With his quick wit and range to play the sniveling coward or the vicious mastermind, he could do it all.
+His promos were top-notch, and when fans watched Heenan, they saw an artist at work.
+He was so good that he was once shot at several times by a crazed fan in Chicago who took what Bobby was doing outside the ring too seriously!

 Bobby Heenan – “The Best Mouth in the Business”

 Nick Bockwinkel, in an interview with Memphis Wrestling History, opens up about his friend, Bobby Heenan:

 “I was fortunate to have two people I became associated with while in the AWA; Ray Stevens, who was considered one of the finest talents in the profession, and Bobby Heenan, the best mouth in the business.

 “Not only that, if I were asked, ‘Who was the best worker of all time,’ I’d say it was Bobby Heenan.